PoliTwit1984/kentrivia/README.md

    - Refresh the page if connection issues persist

 3. **Game Start Issues**:
-   - Ensure all players are marked as ready
+   - Host can start the game at any time
-   - Host must wait for ready confirmation before starting
+   - Players can join before or during gameplay
-   - Check that all players are in the lobby
+   - Check that host has proper permissions
-   - Verify host has proper permissions
+   - Verify stable connection for all participants

 ## License